Faraz-ahmed-shaikh/payflow-fintech-elt-lakehouse/README.md

 # 💳 PayFlow Fintech ELT Lakehouse Pipeline

-An end-to-end **ELT Lakehouse Project** built for a fictional digital payments & UPI company **PayFlow**, designed to simulate how raw fintech transaction data is transformed into **analytics-ready datasets** using **PySpark, Databricks, Delta Lake, and Medallion Architecture**.
+An end-to-end **ELT Lakehouse Project** built for a fictional digital payments & UPI company called **PayFlow**.

+This project was built to understand how raw fintech transaction data moves through a modern data system using **PySpark, Databricks, Delta Lake, and Medallion Architecture**, while keeping things practical and industry-relevant for a beginner-to-intermediate level project.

-The project demonstrates how modern data systems ingest, clean, transform, enrich, and model payment transaction data into business-ready marts for analysts and BI tools.
+The goal was simple:

+> Build a system that takes messy payment transaction data, stores it efficiently in a centralized Lakehouse, and transforms it into trusted, analytics-ready datasets for Analysts and BI reporting.

 ---

-# 📌 Project Goal

-The goal of this project was to build a **realistic Version 1 ELT pipeline** that reflects industry-relevant data engineering workflows without unnecessary enterprise complexity.

-This project focuses on:
+# 🚀 Why I Built This

+Most of my projects are analytics-focused, but I also wanted to understand:

+* How raw data gets ingested
+* How end-to-end data pipelines are built
+* How data is stored and organized efficiently in modern storage systems
-* API-style data ingestion
+* How data is cleaned and standardized at scale
-* PySpark transformations
-* Databricks Lakehouse
-* Delta Lake fundamentals
-* Bronze → Silver → Gold Medallion Architecture
-* Data cleaning & feature engineering
-* Analytics marts & KPI generation
-* Workflow orchestration using Databricks
+* How modern data teams structure datasets for analysts and business reporting

+Instead of building something overengineered, I wanted a **realistic Version 1 Proof of Concept (POC)** similar to how an actual company might structure a basic fintech ELT workflow.

 ---

 # 🏢 Business Scenario

-**PayFlow** is a fictional digital payments company handling large-scale UPI and digital transactions across India.
+**PayFlow** is a fictional digital payments company processing UPI and digital transactions across India.

-The business receives raw payment data containing:
+The company receives raw transaction data with real-world messiness:

 * Duplicate transactions
+* Missing merchant IDs
-* Missing values
+* Missing cities & device types
-* Timestamp inconsistencies
+* Mixed timestamp formats
-* Payment method variations
+* Payment method inconsistencies (`upi`, `UPI`, `CC`, etc.)
-* Currency inconsistencies
+* Currency inconsistencies (`inr`, `INR ₹`, etc.)
-* Merchant metadata issues

-The objective is to transform unreliable raw data into:
+The challenge:

-> **trusted, analytics-ready datasets for Analysts, BI dashboards, and business reporting**
+> Convert unreliable raw data into clean, trusted, analytics-ready tables for business reporting.

 ---